Overview of Data Security

 Records

-- Role hierarchies give access for users higher in the hierarchy to all records owned by users below them in the hierarchy.
-Role hierarchies don’t have to match your organization chart exactly.
-Instead, each role in the hierarchy should represent a level of data access that a user or group of users needs.
+- Role hierarchies give users higher in the hierarchy access to all records owned by users below them in the hierarchy.

 - Manual sharing allows owners of particular records to share them with other users.
 Although manual sharing isn’t automated like org-wide sharing settings, role hierarchies, or sharing rules, it can be useful in some situations, such as when a recruiter going on vacation needs to temporarily assign ownership of a job application to someone else.